Thursday, March 31, 2022

 With her bovine stare, her facial immobility and her hopelessly incomprehensible accent (Greta Garbo and Marlene Dietrich were able to make their foreign accents sound sexy and alluring; Ralston just sounded annoying), Ralston walked through one vehicle after another, racking up 27 screen credits and driving Republic’s one bona fide star, John Wayne, out of the studio.
 He actually got a release from his Republic contract because he feared for his own future after Yates kept co-starring him with Ralston, and it also eventually got to be too much for Republic’s shareholders, who confronted Yates at a stockholders’ meeting and asked him point-blank why he was blowing so much of the studio’s money on his girlfriend (and, after 1952, his wife).
 Yet Ralston continued to star in film after film until 1958, when Yates sold the studio just as it was about to go bankrupt (the physical plant became CBS Television City) and the two lived in a relatively comfortable retirement until Yates’s death in 1966 (just as the success of the Batman TV series created a market for feature-film adaptations of the old Republic serials – but that’s another story).

-Murder in the Music Hall (a misnomer because the titular murder doesn’t take place in the music hall, but in a penthouse apartment on top of the building that houses is) was Ralston’s seventh film, and it was an attempt to showcase what Ralston could do best – what would now be called ice dancing – mixed in with a film noir.
+Murder in the Music Hall (a misnomer because the titular murder doesn’t take place in the music hall, but in a penthouse apartment on top of the building that houses it) was Ralston’s seventh film, and it was an attempt to showcase what Ralston could do best – what would now be called ice dancing – mixed in with a film noir.
 The story was by Arnold Phillips and Maria Matray (I’ve never heard of him, but she was a figure in pre-Nazi German cinema and directors Douglas Sirk and Joseph Losey recalled having to deal with her when they wanted to remake German silent and early-sound classics from the Weimar era) and the script by Frances Hyland and Lászlo Görog (who would have a sole credit on one of the worst films of all time, 1956’s The Mole People), while the director is reliable Republic hack John English.
 The fllm opens with an elaborate skating routine that’s part of the show Lila Leighton (Vera Hruba Ralston) and her three friends perform at the titular music hall (which doesn’t seem to have any other name).
 Though Jack Marta is listed in the opening credits as director of photography, the ice-dancing sequences were photographed by the great John Alton, who five years later would get a similarly split credit on the 1951 Academy Award winner An American in Paris.

 On An American in Paris, Alfred Gilks shot the rest of the movie but, after director Vincente Minnelli worked with Alton on the low-budget sequel to Father of the Bride, Father’s Little Dividend, he decided he wanted Alton to shoot the big ballet at the end based on George Gershwin’s tone poem of that title – and of course the big ballet is the only part of that film anybody remembers, and it earned both Alton and Gilks an Academy Award.
 In fact, when my husband Charles and I were watching Murder in the Music Hall, I found myself wondering if Alton had been involved in some of the rest as well – notably the heart-stoppingly beautiful film noir compositions – though Marta had a pretty major résumé of his own, starting with Raoul Walsh’s What Price Glory? in 1926 and extending to 1971, when he worked with Steven Spielberg on his first film, the TV-movie Duel (a horror piece in which Dennis Weaver played a motorist who finds himself being chased by a truck that seemingly has no driver) and with Tom Laughlin on The Trial of Billy Jack, The Master Gunfighter and the unreleased Billy Jack Goes to Washington.